 A genuine geographic bull's-eye, Nashville is perfectly positioned to draw people together.
 40% of the US population lives within 600 miles of Nashville.

-Maps outlining major interstate routes and roadways are available at no charge through the Nashville CVC's Visitor Information Centers, located at the corner of Fifth and Broadway, in the tower of the Bridgestone Arena and at the corner of Fourth and Commerce on the lower level of the Regions Bank Building.
+Maps outlining major interstate routes and roadways are available at no charge through the Nashville CVC's Visitor Information Center, located at the corner of Fifth and Broadway in the tower of the Bridgestone Arena.

 Nashville's airport is designed to keep you moving, with an easy flow to and from the terminal's gates.
 The award-winning airport features a range of dining and retail options, two massage bars, a nail salon, terminal-wide Wi-Fi access, an extensive Arts at the Airport program featuring visual art and live entertainment, a full-service business center with foreign currency exchange, and even meeting space for one last conference before you head home.

 - The airport code is BNA, which stands for Berry Field Nashville in honor of Col. Harry S. Berry, administrator of the original airport project in the 1930s.

 - More than 17 million passengers are served annually.

 - The 820,000-square-foot terminal is home to major carriers and their regional partners, operating more than 530 daily arrivals and departures.
 Air Canada, American Airlines, Delta, Frontier Airlines, Southwest Airlines, United, Vacation Express, Alaska Airlines, Contour Airlines, JetBlue, WestJet, British Airways, Allegiant, and Sun Country Airlines serve Nashville.

 - Flights are available to 75 nonstop markets, including Atlanta, Boston, Chicago, Dallas, Denver, London, Los Angeles, New York, Orlando, Philadelphia, Salt Lake City, Toronto, and Washington D.C.